FrederikTobner/Cellox/README.md

 ## Classes

 Cellox is a objectoriented language that features inheritance and methods that are bound to a [class](https://github.com/FrederikTobner/Cellox/wiki/Classes) instance.
+Classes can also extend the functionality of an already existing class by using inheritance.

 ## Strings

 A string in cellox is a special type of object.
 Strings can contain escape sequences that will be resolved at compile time.
-The characters that a string contains can be accessed and altered by the index.
+The characters that a string contains can be accessed by the index.

+## Arrays

+Arrays have a variable-size, meaning they can shrink and grow.
+There is no tradional array, with a fixed capacity that is specified at allocation.

+## Slices

+A slice is a subset of an already existing array or string.
+Slices are created by using the range operator.
+The values stored in slice can be altered without affecting the original array.

 ## IDE Integration